Data Collector FAQ and Troubleshooting¶

 Q: Why does the path need to be HTTPS?

-If the image is not secure, a notification will appear alerting the
+If the image is not secure, a notification will appear alerting the customer that there are unsecure items on the check out form.

 Q: Does it matter what the name of the file is?